 If your baby seems unwell then get to the doctor or hospital straight away!
 Babies can get worse very quickly and it’s always safest to get them checked out just in case.
 Even if you’ve already been to the doctor, trust your instincts and go back again if you’re worried or if your baby shows signs of struggling.

 How can you avoid catching RSV?
 It can be pretty overwhelming but there are some very simple things you can do to try to keep your baby healthy.
-From May to September there is a higher risk of catching the virus so be extra careful with basic hygiene.
-Regular hand washing or using a sanitiser really can make a difference!
+Here in New Zealand there is a higher risk of catching the virus during the cooler months (approx May through to September).
+Be extra careful with basic hygiene, regular hand washing or using a sanitiser really can make a difference!

 - Make sure any visitors haven’t been sick in the last couple of weeks and that they wash or sanitise their hands before touching your baby.

-- Exposure to smoke puts your baby at higher risk.
+- Exposure to smoke increases your baby's risk of lung infections.
 Don’t let anyone smoke around your baby and visitors should be wearing clean clothes if they want cuddles.

 - RSV spreads easily through direct contact and in moisture droplets when an infected person coughs or sneezes.
 The virus can survive for several hours on surfaces like tables, door handles, petrol pumps, shopping trolleys and plastic toys.
-Cleaning and disinfecting hard surfaces can help stop the spread - a disinfectant spray makes this job easier.
+Cleaning and disinfecting hard surfaces can help stop the spread - Zoono Microbe Surface Spray lasts for up to 30 days and makes this job a lot easier.

-A virus can be incredibly dangerous for medically fragile babies and RSV is actually 10 times more deadly than the flu.
-Exposure to germs doesn’t help baby to build up their immunity because they simply aren’t strong enough to fight it.
+Any virus can be incredibly dangerous for medically fragile babies, and RSV is one of the worst - it's actually 10 times more deadly than the flu.
+The theory that exposure to germs 'helps baby to build up their immunity' isn't true because they simply aren’t strong enough to fight it.

 The content on www.smallbabies.co.nz is not intend or recommended as a substitute for medical advice, diagnosis or treatment.
 Always seek the advice of your GP or other qualified healthcare professional regarding any medical questions or conditions.
-To speak to a registered nurse at any time (day or night), you can free call Healthline on 0800 611 116.
+To speak to a registered nurse at any time (day or night, 7 days a week), you can free call Healthline on 0800 611 116.

 Posted: Tuesday 30 April 2019